saultyevil/slashbot/README.md

-# slashbot
+# Slashbot

-slashbot is a shitty discord bot written using disnake, based on my previous bot, badbot.
-It is designed to work in only a few servers, hence there are some hardcoded IDs in here.
+Slashbot is Discord bot written using the Disnake package, based on my previous bot Badbot/Adminbot.
+It is designed to only work on a few servers which I am in, here there are some hardcoded IDs and specifc features.

-## Features

-Here are some of the main features

-* Markov Chain sentence generation (learns from the server)
-* Embed a YouTube search
-* Set, view and remove reminders
-* Generate sentences from God's temple
-* Post images from rule34.xxx
-* Get the news headlines
-* Check the weather and forecast
-* Ask Stephen Wolfram a question
-* Send a gif of a spitting girl

 ## Deployment